 Coronavirus (COVID-19) Information and Updates

 Coronavirus or COVID-19 is a respiratory virus that is generally spread from person-to-person when an infected person coughs or sneezes, similar to the flu or other respiratory illnesses.
-The first confirmed case of COVID-19 in Massachusetts was reported on February 1, 2020.
-The number of confirmed cases in Massachusetts began to increase rapidly in early March

 Led by the Health Department and Emergency Management team, the City of Lowell has undertaken vigorous response and preparedness efforts since the onset of the coronavirus crisis.
 These efforts have taken place in coordination with state agencies and local health partners, including Lowell General Hospital, Trinity EMS and the Lowell Community Health Center and have resulted in positive developments that have enhanced the community’s health infrastructure, including expanded testing and hospital bed capacity.

 Coronavirus symptoms may appear within two to fourteen days of exposure to the virus, and include: fever, cough, shortness of breath, difficulty breathing, sore throat, headache, muscle pain, chills, repeated shaking with chills, and loss of taste or smell.
 The severity of these symptoms ranges among patients.
 Click here for more information regarding symptoms from the CDC.